Dre Campbell Farm

 • Mask (optional)

 First, pour some clove oil into the spray bottle.
-You don’t need a lot – 10 to 15 drops is enough.
+You don’t need a lot—10 to 15 drops is enough.
 Add water to fill the bottle the rest of the way.
 Shake well to combine.

-9. White Vinegar
+8. White Vinegar

-10. Remove Old Tree Stump
+9. Remove the Old Tree Stump

-One of the most common ways to avoid a termite attack is to remove the tree stump they’re living in.
+One of the most common ways to avoid a termite attack is to remove the tree stump they live in.
+An old stump is usually home to termites, so the problem should go away once you remove it.

-11. Garlic Oil
+10. Garlic Oil

 • 1 cup of food-grade oil